 4 – Cream

-If it hurts after use, you can put on some foot or moisturising cream.
+If it hurts after use, you can put on some foot or moisturizing cream.
 If it doesn’t hurt, you can do it anyway.

 Credit: Our Shoreline Community Association